 - The Immune System and Primary Immunodeficiency Diseases – Reading this description of the immune system is more like reading one of your textbooks, but it can help you understand, in more detail, the science behind PI.
 It is taken from the IDF Patient & Family Handbook.

 Next time you visit your doctor, ask more questions about PI, including

 - What part of my immune system doesn’t work properly?

 - Can I do anything to help my immune system work better?

 You probably take medications and/or receive immunoglobulin (Ig) treatment.
 It is important to know the name of each medication and treatment you are on, why you need them and why you have to take them like you’re supposed to.
 When you turn 18, your parents will no longer have access to your medical information unless you give them written permission, so it’s really important that you know the specifics of your medications and treatment.
 Check out IDF's Transition Guide - Pediatric to Adult Care for skills checklists as you transition into adulthood.

 Having a chronic illness can be tough on your body, but it can also affect your emotions.
 Understanding how you are feeling emotionally is as important as understanding how you are feeling physically.
 Try not to ignore your feelings.
 Remember that you are not alone, and there are things you can do to take care of your emotional health.

 - Connect with other teens living with PI.
 There are others out there with the same condition you have that are feeling the same way.
 You can connect through social media.
-When possible, attend an IDF event that features special programs for teens, like IDF Teen Escape, IDF National Conference, or IDF Retreat.
+When possible, attend an IDF event that features special programs for teens, like IDF Teen Escape or the PI Conference.

 - Talk to someone who cares about you.
 Sometimes it is as easy as sitting down with a family member or friend who will just let you vent.
 School counselors and professional therapists can also be good listeners when you just need to talk about how you feel.